henriqueacribeiro/warehouse-store-sync/README.md

 While executing the warehouse app, the page is available in the `/doc.html` path.
 The store app API documentation is accessible through the `swagger/index.html` path.

+Two Postman collections are stored in the project, one for each application, with request examples.

 ## Other configurations

 The Warehouse application requires the following configurations, in the base of the `application.properties`: